Serotonin-Syndrome/smart_contracts_graph/cpp/README.md

-This example demonstrates that our solution can visualize any network with smart contracts written in any language; particulary, in C++.
+This example demonstrates that our solution can visualize any network with smart contracts written in any language; particularly, in C++.

 You will need a C++ compiler, GNU Make, `pkg-config`, and `libcurl` with its header files.